-Facility relocation: a resource for municipal developments near transmission lines
+Resources for municipal developments near transmission lines.

 Planning a new road, parking lot or other development near high-voltage electric transmission lines?